infra-blue/infra-blue.github.io/_pages/about.md

     />
 </p>

-<h2>I'm Leonardo, BSc.
-Computer Science Student @University of Catania.</h2>
+## About me

-<p align="left">Born in 2002, passionate about binary security, web security, embedded systems and metal music.
+<p align="left">I'm Leonardo, BSc.
+Computer Science Student @University of Catania.
+Born in 2002, passionate about binary security, web security, embedded systems and metal music.
 I began my journey in 2014, exploring the world of hacking and modding gaming consoles.
 In 2024, I participated in CyberChallengeIT, completing the program but deciding to forgo the official student spot.
 In 2025, I participated in CyberChallengeIT again, placing first in the local competition at University of Catania and participating in the national competition in Turin in July 2025.</p>

 [Download my CV]({{ "/assets/documents/CV.pdf" | relative_url }}){: .btn .btn--primary }